Selected departures from April to September 2019 & April to October 2020

 Then we explore the very best of The Danube Delta and enjoy a cruise through Europe’s largest area of wetlands and marshlands – a UNESCO-listed site.
 From here we see Constanta where you can explore it’s charming Old Town and museums, Veliko Tarnovo and the village of Arbanassi.

 After taking a scenic drive to the spectacular rock formations at Belogradchik we visit Lepenski Vir – one of the most important Mesolithic archaeological sites in Serbia before travelling to Novi Sad, Osijek and Vukovar.
-Finally, we discover the imperial city of two halves – Budapest.
+Finally, on the final leg of this stunning river cruise we discover the imperial city of two halves – Budapest.

 You fly to Budapest, where a coach transfers you to your five-star cruise ship, moored in this beautiful city.
 The friendly crew will welcome you on board and help you settle into your spacious, luxuriously appointed suite.
 The ship remains here overnight, so watch dusk descend over Hungary’s capital as you enjoy your first dinner on board.